bem-site/bem-method/articles/start-with-project-stub/start-with-project-stub.en.md

     $ node_modules/.bin/enb make

-Project's build process configuration is determined in `.enb/make.js` file.
-It defines all the technologies of blocks implementation (templates, dependencies, CSS rules and JavaScript functionality) that have to be connected to the project's pages by `bem-tools`.
+Project build process configuration is determined in `.enb/make.js` file.
+It defines all the technologies of blocks implementation (templates, dependencies, CSS rules and JavaScript functionality) that have to be connected to the project pages by `bem-tools`.

 Run a server mode for development: